Scotland's largest utility trade union

 The PFI losses are well known and this method of procurement has

-to the fact that investment in England and Wales has totalled some
+recognition to the fact that investment in England and Wales has

 Scottish Water has appointed Stirling Water and

-and sewage treatment upgrades over the next four years.
-Whilst this
+of water and sewage treatment upgrades over the next four years.

-form of broader PPP appears to be an improvement on the failed PFI
+Whilst this form of broader PPP appears to be an improvement on

-schemes, the workforce reaction has been sceptical until further
+the failed PFI schemes, the workforce reaction has been sceptical

-details of the arrangement are properly consulted over.
+until further details of the arrangement are properly consulted

 The WIC produced another highly critical report

-in Glasgow.
-Poor advice, a lack of detailed records and insufficient
+scare in Glasgow.
+Poor advice, a lack of detailed records and

-capacity to notify customers were the main failings.
-As the WIC
+insufficient capacity to notify customers were the main failings.

-has constantly proposed massive cuts in staff, his criticism on
+As the WIC has constantly proposed massive cuts in staff, his

-Mugdock have now been overcome and the new plant will make a significant
+at Mugdock have now been overcome and the new plant will make

 Energy Home top